sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    Writes the test results in TeamCity format to the specified file.
 This is useful when you need TeamCity-formatted output in a log file while using a different console output format.

 ``--testdox-html <file>``
    Writes the test results in TestDox format as an HTML file.
 This produces a browsable, human-readable document of test behaviors.
+This option is intended for writing a report to a file; for TestDox-formatted console output use ``--testdox`` instead.

 ``--testdox-text <file>``
    Writes the test results in TestDox format as a plain text file.
 This produces a simple text document of test behaviors.
+This option is intended for writing a report to a file; for TestDox-formatted console output use ``--testdox`` instead.

 ``--log-events-text <file>``
    Streams all test runner events as plain text to the specified file.
 This provides a comprehensive log of every event that occurs during the test run.